ansys/ansys-tools-common/examples/README.txt

 Examples
 ========

-This section shows how to use the local launcher.
+This section shows examples for the different tools.